What to do

 - Outdoor live streaming performance guidance

-- 12 people maximum.
-No in-person audience is allowed.
+- No in-person audience is allowed.
 Must be closed to the public.

-- All performers, staff, and patrons have to wear face coverings.
+- Audience and staff must wear face coverings.

-- Each performer must fit in the performance area and keep a distance of at least 6-feet from other people.
-If any performer is on the sidewalk, make sure they are at least 6 feet from the sidewalk path of travel, and there is a clear 6 foot path of travel on the sidewalk for pedestrians.
+- Each performer must fit in the performance area and maintain the required physical distancing from other performers and audience members (see rules above).
+If any part of the sidewalk is used for a performance, make sure there is a clear 6 foot path of travel on the sidewalk for pedestrians.

 Rules for amplified sound